 ii.
 You may not participate in the recruitment, enrollment or consent of participants in the study;

-- The payment reasonably relates to costs incurred, as specified in research agreements between the sponsor and UW-Madison.
+- The payment reasonably relates to costs incurred, as specified in research agreement between the sponsor and UW–Madison.

 - The payment reflects the fair market value of services performed.

-7. Reporting of Outside Activities.
 You are required to submit an annual report of outside activities each spring using the online process.
 In addition, if you have relevant changes in your outside activities between annual reports, you must update your report within 30 days of the change.
 You may access your Outside Activities Report at any time during the year.
-For guidance on what relevant changes in your outside activities are, please see: Conflict of Interest Policy and Procedures: Guidance Document.
+For guidance on what relevant changes in your outside activities are, please see: Financial Conflict of Interest Policy and Procedures: Guidance Document

 Appendix A: Disclosing in publications